 Oranges are a safe and great treat for rabbits.
 Just make sure that you only give oranges as an occasional treat.

-Not to mention rabbits love oranges because of their sweet taste.
-And as we all know rabbits are a sucker for anything sweet.
+Not to mention, rabbits love oranges because of their sweet taste.
+And as we all know, rabbits are suckers for anything sweet.